convexengineering/solar/README.md

 ### Changing Parameters and Values

-To change any fixed variable and resolve enter
+To change any fixed variable and resolve, enter
 ```python
 M.substitutions.update({M.solar.batteries.hbatt: 400})
 sol = M.solve()
 ```
 Notice that each variable can be accessed using the dot notation.
 Latitude is not a variable that can be updated in this way.
-Because of the descrete wing speed and solar flux equations that vary with latitude different latitudes are evaluated by recreating the model
+Because of the descrete wind speed and solar flux equations that vary with latitude, different latitudes are evaluated by recreating the model

 ```python
 M = Mission(latitude=[25])